 They are arranged mainly through Ministries of Education or the British Council.
 Students taking examinations will need to pay a fee to their local examination centre.
 Please note that if you fail an examination at the first entry you will be allowed one further attempt.

-A second class honours degree or the equivalent, in a subject appropriate to the course, from a university or other institution acceptable to the University of London; and a minimum of one year’s relevant work experience.
-Students who do not satisfy the above requirements may still be admitted at the discretion of the School on the basis of their academic qualifications, work experience and references.
+Applicants who do not satisfy the above requirements may still be admitted at the discretion of the University on the basis of their academic qualifications, work experience and references.